PritamP20/ArbitrumHack/apps/frontend/DEPLOYMENT.md

 # Frontend Deployment Guide

-This guide will help you deploy the EthOnline frontend application to production.
+This guide will help you deploy the ArbitrumHack frontend application to production.

 ## 🔧 Environment Variables